 Today’s topic is part four in this multi-part series of marketing a business from scratch.
-Quite frankly, I’m not even sure how many parts there’s going to be.
-But there’s going to be quite a few because I want to give you literally every single step of the process to market a business from scratch.
-Step by step by step in the logical order that I have followed for every company that I’ve started, and every company that I’ve advised.
+Quite frankly, I’m not even sure how many parts there are going to be.
+But there are going to be quite a few.
+The reason is that I want to give all the steps of the process of marketing a business from scratch.
+These steps follow a logical order that I have followed for every company that I’ve started or I’ve advised.

 Our focus today is on building a painted picture for our childcare center.
 To recap: